appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/index.md

 - Has some operating system level optimizations
 - Preinstalled packages and tools regularly updated
 - Are managed and maintained by Appcircle
-- Provides a clean, isolated instance for every build job
+- Provides a clean instance for every build job
 - Can take longer to start your build (waiting in queue)

 **Self-hosted runners:**